andrasq/node-qworker/README.md

   If zero, uses the runner default.
 - `niceLevel` - worker process unix priority level, 19 lowest, -19 highest.
   If zero, uses the runner defdault.
+- `lockfile` - use the file for a job mutex.
+Stores the worker `pid` in the file while the job is running, removes the file when the job is done.
+Abandoned locks are overwritten.
+Default is no mutex.

-Options take effect in new worker processes created to run the script, so for predictability always use the same options for the same script.
+Some options take effect in newly created worker processes, but the script may be run by an existing worker process.
+For predictability always use the same options for the same script.

 ### runner.defaults( [options] )